-A ketogenic style diet which is sugar and dairy-free is the best option.
+A ketogenic style diet which is sugar and dairy-free is the best option whilst healing takes place.

-Essential oils work both energetically and physically.
 Organic Sweet Orange Essential Oil is one of the most healing essential oils there is.
-Not only will it help directly with this condition, the perpheral benefits are also astounding.
-Clinically proven to be uplifting simply by being inhaled, the marvelous essential oil is also immensely potent as a free radical scavenger, thereby really helping to heal oxidative stress.
+Not only will it help directly with this condition, the peripheral benefits are also astounding.
+Clinically proven to be uplifting simply by being inhaled, this marvellous essential oil is also immensely potent as a free radical scavenger, thereby really helping to heal oxidative stress.

 Detoxing heavy metals is also critical.

 Latest scientific research in the UK has found that drinking silica-rich water helps reduce high levels of neurotoxic aluminium in those suffering from the disabling neurological illness Multiple Sclerosis (MS).

 I recommend Activated Silica and a good binder like Citrus Pectin.
 If you would like to know more, please ask your questions in the comments.
 Please don’t email me.
 Thanks.

 Essential oils can really help manage symptoms whilst you employ other protocols to eliminate MS symptoms permanently.
 But, essential oils really help to cure nerve damage and detox the body.
 They also boost immune function and heal us energetically.

 We need this component because we are under synthetic energetic attack from wireless technologies!